pyomeca/ezc3d/README.md

 // Print it
 c3d.print();
 ```
-Please note that this method by-passes some protections and may create invalid C3D if not used properly.
+Please note that this method bypasses some protections and may create invalid C3D if not used properly.

 ### Force platform filter
 The standard for force platforms in C3D is pretty lax.
-Consequently, analysing force platforms may be tricky.
+Consequently, analyzing force platforms may be tricky.

 To help the user, `ezc3d` include a force platform analyzer filter.
 So if one is interested by extracting some process data related, they may use the filter like so: